Last updated on January 15th, 2023 at 10:26 am

 On the beach, you’ll find two delightful restaurants.
 Both offer everything from burgers to the daily catch, and most importantly, ice-cold beers.

 If you visit Pokonji Dol Beach, I highly recommend walking to Mekicevica.
-This 25-minute-walk is a bit of an adventurous trek over sharp rocks and through pine forests, but it’s totally worth it.
+This 25-minute-walk is a bit of an adventurous trek over sharp rocks and through pine forests, but it’s totally worth it as it is one of the best beaches on Hvar.

 I broke my flip flop on the way there so a pair of sneakers is a great option to have with you for walking.
 While it’s not impossible to walk in flip flops, you will definitely be much more comfortable in tennis shoes.